justinlittman/fbarc/README.md

 ## F(b)arc Viewer
 F(b)arc Viewer allows you to view and explore the data retrieved from the API.

-There are two approaches for invoking:
+To run:

-    python fbarc_viewer.py <filepath(s) of file containing JSON>
+    python fbarc_viewer.py <filepath(s) of file containing JSON or directories containing JSON files>

-or:

-    export FLASK_APP=fbarc_viewer.py
-    flask run

-A handy shortcut to load data directly from `fbarch.py` is:

-    python fbarc.py graph page TestyMcTestpage | python fbarc_viewer.py
+Adding `--index` will cause indexes to be used.
+Indexes will reduce the amount of memory required.
+If indexes don't already exist, they will be created:

 Once F(b)arc Viewer is running, it will be available at [http://localhost:5000/](http://localhost:5000/).

-### Freezing F(b)arc Viewer
-Freezing will write static files from F(b)arc Viewer.
-These can be deployed to a web server so that F(b)arc Viewer does not need to be kept running.

-To run:

-    python fbarc_viewer_freeze.py <output dir> <filepaths to JSONL files from f(b)arc

-For example:

-    python fbarc_viewer_freeze.py /var/www/html TestMcTestpage.jsonl

 ## Unit tests